btelwy/AJ-Retrial/DesignDoc.md

 ## Additions
 ### Features
-- [ ] Add title screen music, where there was previously silence
+- [x] Add title screen music, where there was previously silence
-- [ ] Make investigation cursor change color based on whether an object has already been examined
+- [x] Make investigation cursor change color based on whether an object has already been examined
 - [ ] Add option to skip the Serenade video playback
 - [ ] Add *Trials and Tribulations* music toggle for the flashback sections
+- [ ] Add accessibility features
 - [ ] Add text backlog, activated with the Select button

 ### Characters